-Training evaluation appears to be the Holy Grail of the L&D world.
-It’s one of the hottest topics in the blogosphere and at conferences (see Barbara Camm’s highly trafficked posts on evaluation), and yet it remains extremely elusive.
+Lately, training evaluation has been of the hottest topics in the blogosphere and at conferences (see our highly trafficked posts on evaluation).
 From Kirkpatrick’s Four Levels of Evaluation, to Michael Scriven to Jack Phillips and ROI, everyone seems to have their own view of how training should be evaluated.

-It’s no wonder that evaluation is a hot topic.
-With a sluggish economy, you hear the calls for austerity and belt tightening around every corner, and training is often one of the first things to go.
-I would argue that it’s our industry’s inability to readily justify our work with raw data that causes training budgets to be slashed early and often.
+Why all the chatter?
+Whenver the economy takes a downward turn, you hear the calls for austerity and belt tightening around every corner, and training is often one of the first things to go.
+Without proof of a return on investment, and the ability to readily justify our work with raw data, training budgets are slashed early and often.

 So if we have a hard time providing the ROI for training methods that have been around for decades, what are we going to do when faced with having to justify something brand new like social media and Web 2.0 for enterprise learning?
-When businesses are still grasping for the value of a Facebook Like or a Twitter Follow, how can we put a number behind the importance of employee-generated training content or the ability to comment on company-generated material?
+When businesses are still grasping for the value of a Facebook Like or a Twitter Follow, how do we put a number behind engaging employees with employee-generated training content or the ability to comment on company-generated material?

 Honestly, I don’t think we should have to.
 Beverly Macy of Gravity Summit recently wrote an article for the Huffington Post in which she attacks corporate America’s lethargy when it comes to adopting social business practices.
 She speaks to its importance with the customer in mind, but what about employees?
 Will companies begin to lose out on talent because of their reluctance to adopt social technologies for fear of increased risk or undetermined ROI?
 I think it’s a no-brainer.